jlpteaching/comparch/modules/DINO CPU/_posts/2000-05-01-assignment4.md

 request signal consists of the `address` signal, and the memory response signal consists of `instruction` signal.

-## The contract between the core and the Memory Interface
+### The contract between the core and the Memory Interface

-- The core only sends a request when the core set the valid signal to true and Memory is ready.
+* The core only sends a request when Memory is ready, and the core sets the valid signal to true.
-- The memory only processes one request at a time.
+* The memory only processes one request at a time.
-- If the memory receives a request in the current cycle, it will start processing the request in the next cycle.
+* If the memory receives a request in the current cycle, it will start processing the request in the next cycle.
-- If the memory is not ready, then even if the CPU sets valid to 1, the memory does not receive the request.
+* If the memory is not ready, then even if the CPU sets valid to 1, the memory does not receive the request.
-- The memory only guarantees the response to be correct when and only when the `good` signal is 1.
-It means, if the `good` signal is 0, the response might contain garbage.
+* The memory only guarantees the response to be correct if and only if the `good` signal is 1.
+This means, if the `good` signal is 0, the response might contain garbage.
-- The `good` signal is only set to one for 1 cycle.
-It means, the response is only guaranteed to be correct in that cycle.
+* The `good` signal is only set to one for 1 cycle.
+This means, the response is only guaranteed to be correct in that cycle.
-- A load instruction will result in a read memory request being sent to the memory subsystem.
+* A load instruction will result in a read memory request being sent to the memory subsystem.
-- A store instruction will result in a read memory request and a write memory request being sent to the memory subsystem.
+* A store instruction will result in a read memory request and a write memory request being sent to the memory subsystem.

-## Updating the Pipelined CPU
+### Updating the Pipelined CPU

 The pipelined CPU that is compatible with non combinational memory components is located at `pipelined/cpu-noncombin.scala` file.